gpresazzi/shakespearean-pokemon/poke_restapi/README.md

 }
 ```

-The verbose pokemon description is retrieved merging the `flavor_text` of the species where the pokemon belongs to.
+The verbose pokemon description is composed by the merge of the `flavor_text` of the species where the pokemon belongs to.

 ### Developer guide
 The following steps will help any developer to setup the dev environment to run and test the application.